camertron/cldr-plurals-runtime-js/README.md

 ## Running Tests

-`bundle exec rake` should do the trick.
-Alternatively you can run `bundle exec rspec`, which does the same thing.
+`jasmine-node spec/` should do the trick.

 ## Authors